ZephrFish/ChunkyIngress/README.md

 # ChunkyIngress
-[@ZephrFish](https://github.com/ZephrFish) Solving problems he didn't think he'd have on a Saturday with clipboard Copy&Paste limits with PowerShell.
+As usual [@ZephrFish](https://github.com/ZephrFish) Solving problems, he didn't think he'd have on a Saturday night, with clipboard Copy&Paste limits using PowerShell.

 Essentially, this script will take an input file, copy it to the clipboard in chunks, and allow you to paste it into an environment that only allows copying of text, not files.
 He built it because he was hitting clipboard limits for pasting things into an env.